Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Truly, King Oswald had grown desperate.

-Having been humiliated multiple times already by an upstart noblewoman, he felt like his grip on the country would crumble at any moment.
-He had believed himself to be a great general, one that would be as awe-inspiring as his late father had been in his younger days.
+After being humiliated multiple times already by an upstart noblewoman, he felt like his grip on the kingdom would crumble at any moment.
+He had a firm belief that he was a great general, one that would be as awe-inspiring as his late father had been in his younger days.

 However, everything had seemingly gone wrong.
 His supporters were slowly slipping out of his reach, and the trust of the people in him had greatly faltered.
 Had his efforts to become the kingdom’s ruler become all for naught?
 His despair at the reality that was before him had even dulled the wine that he drank to comfort his nerves.
 His mind wouldn’t be granted a measure of ease until the dreaded symbol of the Valkyrie laid bloodied at his feet.
 He felt as if he could not rest until the focus of this country once again rested upon him.